epiverse-trace/research-compendium/learners/setup.md

 ```

+If do not have a _token_, follow the next step.

 #### 2. Get a situational report on your current Git/GitHub status:

+Use `usethis::git_sitrep()` to check if there is no `✖ ...` line in the output with and error message.
+One example of this below:

 ```r
 usethis::git_sitrep()
 ```

-If you get a message similar to this output, follow the next step:

 ```error
 ✖ Token lacks recommended scopes: